Should the NHS cure disease – or prevent it?

-Even as a child, a friend of mine always wanted to be a doctor – she wanted to help people be healthy.
-But when she went to study medicine, she only heard the word ‘health’ mentioned three or four times in all her years of study – the lectures were all about disease.
+Even as a child, a friend of mine always wanted to be a doctor.
+She wanted to help people be healthy.
+But when she went to study medicine, she only heard the word ‘health’ mentioned three or four times in all her years of study.
+Lectures were all about disease.

 In her thirties she heard about Maharishi Ayurveda, a prevention-oriented natural healthcare system.
-She was fascinated to hear about a system of healthcare that returned responsibility for our health back to us.
-In this system, the doctor’s primary responsibility is to provide advice and guidance, including individual diagnoses, to enable the patient to keep themselves healthy.
+She was fascinated by this system of healthcare that returns responsibility for our health back to us.
+In this system, the doctor’s primary job is to provide advice and guidance, including individual diagnoses, to enable the patient to keep themselves healthy.

-The first stage of disease in Ayurveda involves a blockage in the Nadis or energy channels in the body, and this is where Maharishi Marma links in beautifully with Ayurveda.
+The first stage of disease in Ayurveda involves a blockage in the Nadis or energy channels in the body.
+This is where Maharishi Marma Therapy links in beautifully with Ayurveda.
 Marma therapy releases blocked energy and helps regain balance and good health.
 And it’s wonderfully relaxing and enjoyable, too.

 And if you liked this post, https://marmatherapy.org/best-health-tip-ever-practise-transcendental-meditation-regularly/